devunt/purple-line/README.md

 -----

 * Synchronizing groups
+* Talking in groups
-* Group chats
+* Group member list
-* Synchronizing things while connected
+* Synchronizing things on the fly
+* Adding/removing/blocking friends
+* Inviting people to groups
 * Joining/leaving groups
-* Inviting people to groups
 * Fetching recent messages when opening a conversation
+* Sending/receiving "message read" notifications
+* Other message types
+  * Images: Thumbnail should be easy
+  * Stickers: Figure out how to fetch, display as image
+  * Locations: Display as link
+* Companion Pidgin plugin:
-* "Show more history" button (if doable)
+  * "Show more history" button
-* Other message types (stickers, images, etc)
+  * Enlarge images
+  * Maybe even play audio and video messages